vidaud/seta/seta-doc/docs/index.md

 In order to have a consistent collection of information in terms of content as well as subject and concept distribution, the gathered data must be prepared, cleaned, and used for training of the search function.

 To enable reliable, timely, and consistent indexing and retrieval of the content of digital assets, **Taxonomies** are used in the descriptive metadata fields.
-The Taxonomies are part of the document elaboration in the SeTA communities, and, if users need it, they can create custom taxonomies for their own documents.

 As part of the data preparation, SeTA relies on the support of chunk compositionality to create the word embedding used as input data.